 The peppers used to produce paprika originate in Central Mexico, where they have been cultivated for centuries.
-However, it was the Hungarians that really fell in love with it, after being introduced in the 16th century by the Ottomans.
+However, the Hungarians fell in love with it after the Ottomans introduced it in the 16th century.

-Today Hungarian Paprika is one of the most major sources of commonly used paprika worldwide.
+Today Hungarian Paprika is one of the significant sources of commonly used paprika worldwide.
 In fact, the word itself has a Hungarian origin.
-A quick visit to any Hungarian market will marvel with the amount of diversity of paprika available.
+A quick visit to any Hungarian market will marvel at the amount of diversity of paprika available.
 It became a Hungarian symbolic heritage, almost an obsession.

 Hungarians use it in everything from spicy sausage (kolbász) to fish soup and cake.
 It can be used to spice things up or to add color and flavor.
 There are major kinds of Paprika, sweet, spicy, and smoked.
 Some of the most famous Hungarian dishes that use Paprika include Paprikash, Hungarian Stew, Potatoes with paprika, paprika paste, paprika sauce, and obviously goulash.

 Goulash, or Gulyás in Hungarian, is the most famous of the Hungarian dishes.
-You have probably heard of it and probably tasted it, but believe us that there’s nothing like trying a goulash in Hungary.
-Tasty, delightful, and hearty, it’s an indispensable part of the Hungarian cuisine that many families cook weekly and that tourists need to try when traveling to Hungary.
+You have probably heard of and tasted it, but believe us, there’s nothing like trying a good goulash in Hungary.
+Tasty, delightful, and hearty, it’s an indispensable part of the Hungarian cuisine that many families cook weekly, which tourists need to try when traveling to Hungary.